atmoswing/atmoswing-user-manual/docs/getting-started/parameters-file.rst

 Element 'time_array_analogs'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The content of ``<time_array_analogs>`` defines the temporal properties of the analog selection.
-It is usually defined as a days interval (four months centered around the target date) using +-60 days around the target date.
+It is usually defined as an interval of +-60 days around the target date (four months centered around the target date).
 When working in a perfect prognosis framework, 30 days around the target date are excluded for the same year as the target date.

 * ``<time_array>``: Type of time selection.
 * ``<interval_days>``: Number of days to select around the target date for every year when using ``days_interval``.
 Usually: 60